Big Sur Camping: Finding the Magic of Big Sur

-Andrew Molera is my favorite coastal state park in Big Sur.
+Andrew Molera is my favorite coastal Big Sur state park campground.
 There are plenty of awesome day hikes, secluded beaches, and jaw-dropping views (especially at sunset).
-The landscapes are dreamy as hell and will leave you very much “wowed” by day’s end.
+The landscapes are dreamy as hell and will leave you very much “wowed” by the day’s end.

 If you like to surf, there are a few decent breaks accessed within Andrew Molera.

-You’ll need to hike in a couple hundred meters to reach the campsites, so be prepared to make the short trek (> 7 minutes).
+You’ll need to hike for couple hundred meters to reach the campsites, so be prepared to make the short trek (> 7 minutes).

 Tip: Try to get a campsite with a fire ring and picnic table!
 Cost: $25/night; $10 extra for firewood.

 Nov 2018, Note: As of late October 2018, the Trail campground at Andrew Molera is closed.
 I swear everything seems to be closed this year!
 WTF!
 I will post an update when the campground opens, but as of now, it isn’t possible to camp here.

 2. Julia Pfeiffer Burns State Park Camping

 Julia Pfeiffer Burns State Park is yet another totally magical Big Sur camping destination.
 The campsites are nestled on a cliff under some trees overlooking the ocean.
 Big Sur camping doesn’t get any better than this!

 The obvious major drawback?
 There are only two goddamn campsites!
 The campsites at Julia Pfeiffer book out faster than a $2 rodeo in rural America.
-You need to be very “on it” if you have any hopes of securing a spot.
-Reservations can only be made up to six months in advance.
+You need to be very “on it” if you have any hopes of securing a spot and reservations can only be made up to six months in advance.

 Upon checking the availability schedule, I found both campsites are fully booked for the next six months.
 Bummer.
 Pretty much as soon as you know you are coming to Big Sur, check the reservation website and book whatever is available within your time frame.